 You can do multiple things at once.
 In fact, some people do real well for themselves by having a bunch of cashflow generating projects on the table at any one time.
 It keeps them from having to only focus on one thing which can often be a bit boring.
 The reality, however, is that focusing your time on one particular area will increase your chances of successfully completing that goal, project or initiative, and getting the most out of it.
 And that is what you want.
 Once you’ve gained momentum in one area, or earned a good sum of money, you can look into other projects.
 But, again, you want to pursue one thing more than any other in order to achieve success.
 Success begets success.
 Most people I’ve met who’ve achieved great financial success and now have their hands in all kinds of stuff from filmmaking to owning a bank, started off in one particular area.
 Now they may have tried their luck in different businesses, sectors, even countries, but they ended up focusing on one thing which eventually became a success and earned them the money that helped catapult them to the next level.
 Once that “thing” you do picks up then you can decide how far to take it – whether it becomes a $100,000 or $1,000,000 a year business.
 You need to make that happen.
 Also, what you learn from getting it to a stage where it earns a $100,000 is probably worth ten time that amount.
 Next time you’ll do even bigger business and will earn far more.

 A good starting point is generally sticking close to home.
 What I mean here is that it can be more efficient for you to spot an opportunity in an area that you understand already or have connections in.
 This is where you want to further expand your knowledge and to build on an existing strength.
 For instance, if you already know a little about real estate or have friends, acquaintances or family in the business that already serves as an asset.
 You can build on that.
 If you know everyone in the nightlife establishment scene (e.g. nightclubs, bars, lounges) in your local city then that, too, is an asset.
+My friend Dmitry leveraged expertise he gained working in the mining sector to make his little fortune.
 Knowing how a business works and having contacts in that world is a huge plus and will save you time if you decide to do business with them.
 And if they are people you trust then even better.